 That’s why understanding how to communicate efficiently and formulate your request for feedback from clients will help you avoid potential conflict and yield better results.

 So stay with me as I walk you through the best free tools for your feedback process.
-Plus tips and templates to help your customers and clients provide feedback.
+Plus tips and templates to help you obtain customer feedback or gather feedback from clients.

-Best free tools to request feedback from clients
+Best free tools to get valuable feedback from clients and customers

-The key to getting valuable feedback from clients is a tool that’s built for the job.
+The key to gathering customer feedback is a tool that’s built for the job.
 From getting actionable feedback on creative content to getting users to provide feedback on your website, I’ve got all your bases covered.

 Here are my top three recommendations for requesting feedback:

 - Filestage – best free tool to request client feedback on creative work

 - Typeform – best free tool for sending a feedback form to clients